DappDevs/presentations/content/how-to-dappdev.md

 So even if you make one small error (and we ALL do), you have several other layers backing it up.
 There's no one direct path through the block of swiss cheese.

-That's how you build "bullet-proof" code.
+That's how you make code "bullet-proof"!

 ---